All Episodes

 How are you doing?

-Hey, I'm pretty good, pretty good.
+Hey, I'm pretty good.

-Loving the coverage as always.
+Loving the coverage, as always.

-Now, if you recall if you can recall last week, as less of the shooting was in Chicago, they released the footage almost the same day with an exact timeline.
+Now, if you can recall last week, as messed up as the shooting was in Chicago, they released the footage almost the same day with an exact timeline because they're going through a forum trying to work with their community.

 Now, why would you let your city go?

-If you have the tape, if you have the proof, if you have the body camera, why would you let your city go in the deepest?
+And this is a question to you: if you have the tape, if you have the proof, if you have the body camera, why would you let your city go in the deepest?

-Let me just say a couple things.
+Let me just say a couple of things.

 I'm all in favor of it.

-Now I'll play it for you, and my question out of it, I'll give it to you ahead of time so you have plenty of time to think about it.
+And my question out of it, I'll give it to you ahead of time so you have plenty of time to think about it.

 Isn't that what we find as racist and repugnant?